-TSE-P is a platform designed to connect researchers and professors, from the University Toulouse Capitole and, other research institutions in economics, and partners (public and private economic agents) to explore new areas of research, to improve the relevance of research for the world of economics and to provide new means for carrying out such research.
+Our research partnerships connect researchers and public- or private-sector partners to explore new areas of research, improve the relevance of research in economics and provide new means for carrying out and disseminating academic work.

-- Contribute to public debate: we aim at bringing academic insights to practitioners to help businesses, NGOs, governmental bodies and regulatory institutions address societal challenges.
+- bringing academic insights to practitioners to help corporations, NGOs, governmental bodies, and regulatory institutions make wellinformed decisions.

 TSE-P is governed by an Executive Committee and managed by a Director, supported by his team.

 - Yassine LEFOUILI, TSE-P Director and Professor, University Toulouse Capitole